vsieplus/piu-leaderboard/README.md

 This project's code is available under the [MIT license](LICENSE).

-The icons were downloaded from the official [Pump it Up Phoenix webiste](https://phoenix.piugame.com/) and are property of Andamiro (except for the logo, which was drawn by me 🙂).

-You can build upon this project however you wish!
-Feel free to open an issue or pull request if you have any suggestions or improvements, and I'll try to respond when I have the chance.
+Feel free to open an issue or pull request if you have any suggestions or improvements, and I'll take a look when I get the chance.